Spitting Image: Repeats

 From November 1996 Spitting Image Series 1–11 were on UK Gold until September 1998.
 Edited episodes from Series 1–3 and 7 were on Granada Plus from 2001 to 2003.

 In February 2008, Comedy Central Extra started showing regular repeats of Spitting Image from 9 pm on Tuesday evenings, with a whole weekend's worth of evenings devoted to the first two series.
 It reappeared in a late night slot in November 2010, through to 18 December 2010 and has not been aired since then.
-From 2001 to 2004 the ITV series 2DTV had a similar style, but using computer animation instead of puppets.
+From 2001 to 2004 the ITV series 2DTV had a similar style, but using computer animation instead of puppets; repeats of the show also aired on ITV2 at the same time.

-United States version
+American version

-In an attempt to crack the American market, there were some attempts to produce a US version of the show.
+In an attempt to crack the American market, there were some attempts to produce an American version of the show.
 A 45-minute 'made for market' show by the original Spitting Image team, titled Spitting Image: Down and Out in the White House was produced in 1986 by Central for the NBC network.
 NBC did not give this high priority.
 During the late summer, when viewership was traditionally low and the networks aired reruns of the previous season, NBC broke the special into two half-hour episodes and slotted them into its schedule on 30 August and 6 September of that year, following reruns of The Golden Girls.

 Introduced by David Frost, it departed from the sketch-based format in favour of an overall storyline involving the upcoming (at that time) Presidential election.
 The plot involved a conspiracy to replace Ronald Reagan with a double (actually actor Dustin Hoffman in disguise).
 This plan was hatched by the Famous Corporation, a cabal of the ultra-rich headed by Johnny Carson's foil Ed McMahon (in the show, Carson was his ineffectual left-hand man) who met in a secret cavern hollowed out behind the façade of Mount Rushmore.
 Eventually, their plot foiled, the famous corporation activated their escape pod – Abraham Lincoln's nose – and left Earth for another planet, but (in a homage to the beginning of the Star Wars movies) were destroyed during a collision with 'a nonsensical prologue in gigantic lettering'.

 The show did not achieve high ratings.
 It did, however, receive great praise from critics and it was followed by several more television specials: The Ronnie & Nancy Show (also satirising the Reagans), The 1987 Movie Awards (sending up the Academy Awards), Bumbledown: The Life and Times of Ronald Reagan (a quasi-documentary about the President), and The Sound of Maggie (satirising Thatcher and parodying several musicals such as Oliver!, West Side Story and many others).